 There is no recovery from nitrous oxide.
 You will be able to get back to your day soon after your appointment.

 Plan to have someone drive you home and stay with you for at least 24 hours after oral conscious sedation.
 It may take a full 24 hours for the residual effects of these drugs to wear off.

 Why Choose Flatrock Family Dentistry for Sedation Dentistry?

 Flatrock Family Dentistry has been proudly serving the Greenville and Five Forks community for 30 years.
 Dr. Rouse and Dr. Crosland lead a team of professionals dedicated to providing exceptional, comprehensive care in a comfortable atmosphere.
 We believe in a personalized patient focus and we take the necessary time to understand each individual patient’s needs.

 Our brand new facility is located in Greenville, South Carolina, offering the most advanced state-of-the-art technologies to ensure the best treatment and experience for our patients.
-We currently offer three major forms of sedation dentistry, including nitrous oxide (laughing gas), oral sedation, and IV sedation.
+We currently offer two major forms of sedation dentistry, including nitrous oxide (laughing gas) and oral sedation.
 At Flatlock Family Dentistry, your comfort and safety is always a top priority and we will work with you to ensure the best possible experience with every visit to our office.